El Dorado Reservoir

 |White crappie||Fair to Good||up to 14-inch||Fishing jigs along river channels is producing.
 A lot of smaller 8 to 9-inch are being caught with the occasional fish up to 14 to 15-inches.|

 Walleye are on the spawning areas.
 Look for walleye on the dam, rocky shorelines, and rip rapped causeways.
 Fishing at night is your best bet.
 Jerkbaits, shallow running crank baits, and jigs are good choices during the spawn.

 THE WALLEYE LENGTH LIMIT IS 21-INCHES WITH A 2/day CREEL LIMIT.

-Fishing is slow due to limited access with the ice cover.
-Anglers were doing very good on variety of baits including power bait, small minnows, spoons, hair jigs, and cheese.
+Anglers are doing very good on variety of baits including power bait, small minnows, spoons, hair jigs, and cheese.

 For details on the Kansas trout program, click HERE.